syrashid/livecode/OOP/cookbook-d2-reboot/README.md

 Again, this new property should be stored in the csv file and displayed when listing recipes.

-Try modifying the web-import feature so that you can import recipes with a given difficulty (you might want to make this argument optional keeping the old import feature possible).
+Try modi(you might want to make this argument optional keeping the old import feature possible).

 ## 5 - (Optional) Service